Italy PM Letta pledges reform pact in January

 Reforming citizenship laws to make it easier for children of immigrants to take Italian nationality, a measure strongly opposed by the centre-right, will be particularly complicated but Letta said a change would send an important signal.

-He also said he wanted to modify a law passed under a previous centre-right government which penalises those found guilty of aiding clandestine immigration but which has been criticised widely for hampering efforts to rescue migrant boats in distress in Italian waters.
+He also said he wanted to modify a law passed under a previous centre-right government which penalizes those found guilty of aiding clandestine immigration but which has been criticized widely for hampering efforts to rescue migrant boats in distress in Italian waters.

 He said the extra credibility his government had won in the eight months of its existence had already cut borrowing costs for Italy with interest payments on its 2 trillion euro ($2.7 trillion) debt expected to reach 83 billion euros in 2013, down from an estimated 89 billion euros forecast last year.